sirisha49/sirisha49/README.md

 ### 💬 About Me
 - 🔭 Working on **intelligent backend systems** that can reason and adapt
 - 🌱 Exploring **agentic workflows** and **context-aware automation**
-- 💬 Ask me about **Python, Spring Boot, or turning data into product insight**
+- 💬 Ask me about **AI agents · backend systems · data workflows · product design loops**
 - 📫 Reach me at [LinkedIn](https://www.linkedin.com/in/sirisha-karanam/) | [Email](mailto:sirishank4@gmail.com)
 - ⚡ Fun fact: my name is an anagram for *“I ask in AI.”* 🧩